torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 because the adapter stays connected for large amounts of time following almost all data writes.
-When hvcs is being used as a tty conduit to tunnel data between two partitions [see Q & A below] this is a huge problem because the standard Linux behavior when cat'ing or dd'ing data to a device is to open the tty, send the data, and then close the tty.
+When hvcs is being used as a tty conduit to tunnel data between two partitions [see Q & A below] this is a huge problem because the standard GNU/Linux behavior when cat'ing or dd'ing data to a device is to open the tty, send the data, and then close the tty.
 If this driver manually terminated vty-server connections on tty close this would close the vty-server and vty connection before the target vty has had a chance to